CodeupClassroom/hopper-classification-project-sample/README.md

 - *(later projects) In addition, imputers, scalers, feature elimination or selection algorithms should all be run after the split so that they are fit on train and transformed on validate and test.*

+For example:

+1. Use function we have used in class, as that one seems to meet all the requirements.

 ##### Using your modules (report.ipynb)

 - *After creating the wrangle module(s), you want to import those into your final report so that you can use those functions you wrote to acquire and prepare your data with ease, with little clutter, and with reduced risk of running into issues when reproducing the report.*

 - *The functions should be called to prepare your data (as opposed to re-writing the code of the functions in your notebook), and you should include in a markdown cell, the steps you took to prepare the data and why you made the decisions you did.*

+For example:

+1. once acquire.py and prepare.py are created and tested, import into final report notebook to be ready for use.

 #### Explore